Ethanol10/Ror2Ganon/README.md

 Standalone Ancient Scepter Compatible.

+## It is HIGHLY recommended to use Scrollable UI to easily select the skin you want

 Created by Ethanol 10.
 For any issues or bug reports, contact me on the RoR2 Modding discord, or to me directly: @Ethanol 10#6656

 <img src="https://cdn.discordapp.com/attachments/399901440023330816/918474832725823568/unknown.png">